Home Buying Tips & Advice

 The type of mortgage you choose will depend on several factors including how long you plan to live in your home.
 Your lender should help you choose the best loan for your particular circumstances.

-Use a Realtor who knows the market:
+Use an Exclusive Buyers Agent- Single Agent who knows the market:

 That may sound too simple in this age of the Internet, when buyers have access to a lot of the same data the agent has.
 The difference is the ability to interpret that data.
 Full-time realtors do more than show homes and write contracts.
 They study market trends and observe area fluctuations.
 You are thinking about your needs now.
 But your agent is thinking about both now and in the future when you are ready to sell again and looking for your future resale opportunities.
 In addition, the Internet is an increasingly non-objective source of information.
 Many websites do not display all the properties that are for sale in a given area because of contractual conflicts.
 And most new communities are not listed at all in any search vehicle.
-An Exclusive Buyer Agent should be able to show you all the homes that fit your needs.
+An Exclusive Buyer Agent- Single Agent should be able to show you all the homes that fit your needs.